anira-project/anira/docs/sphinx/custom_backends.rst

 Two calls, two jobs:

-- ``anira_custom_engine_create(&desc, &engine, &err)`` copies the descriptor (within ``struct_size``, with its strings) into a refcounted **engine object**.
+- ``anira_custom_engine_create(id, &desc, &engine, &err)`` copies the descriptor (within ``struct_size``, with its strings) into a refcounted **engine object** under an **id**.
 The object is what the engine *is*: anira recognises the same engine by it, and shares loaded models between handlers that run it (below).
+The id is how model entries name the engine, and it stays the object's for its whole life: every pipeline the engine is added to, every message and every plan report row about it use that one id.
-- ``anira_pipeline_add_engine(pipe, id, engine, &err)`` adds the engine to a pipeline under an **id**, which is how the pipeline's model entries name it.
-The id belongs to the pipeline, not to the engine: one engine may be added to any number of pipelines, under the same id or different ones, and to one pipeline under two ids.
+- ``anira_pipeline_add_engine(pipe, engine, &err)`` adds the engine to a pipeline.
+One engine may be added to any number of pipelines, and the engines of one pipeline have distinct ids.
+  The id is unique per pipeline, not per process: two plugin instances that each create their own engine under one id add them to their own pipelines, and the two engines share nothing.

 The handle, every pipeline the engine was added to, every handler created from those pipelines and every loaded model of the engine hold a reference. ``anira_custom_engine_destroy`` drops